logo

 I have been asked to provide a client file for inspection, what do I need to provide?

-Please refer to the inspection checklist included at the end of the application form / attached to your renewal letter.
 If you are unable to provide complete documentation, please provide further information in your application cover letter for consideration.

 I am having difficulty uploading my client file with my application.
 Can I submit it via email?